hsluv/hsluv/README.md

 **husl.fromHex(hex)**

-Takes a hex string and returns the HUSL color as array of 3 numbers between 0 and 1 for the hue, saturation and lightness channel.
+Takes a hex string and returns the HUSL color as array that contains the hue (0-360), saturation(0-100) and lightness(0-100) channel.
+_Note_: The result can have rounding errors.
+For example saturation can be 100.00000000000007

 **husl.fromRGB(red, green, blue)**